codius/codius-operator/README.md

 * Type: String
 * Description: Hostname of the Codius host

+#### CODIUS_NAMESPACE
+* Type: String
+* Description: Namespace in which to create deployments, services, and ingresses.
+The operator controller manager must have the necessary [permissions](config/rbac/role.yaml) in this namespace.

 #### RUNTIME_CLASS_NAME
 * Type: String
 * Description: [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) to use for Codius service deployments' `runtimeClassName`